Recovery worries highlight this third part of a multi-blog article:

 I previously mentioned that one must give up any desire for privacy in a hospital.
 The same is true in a skilled nursing facility, especially if you occupy a “semi-private” room.

 If you haven’t yet had the pleasure of the experience, I will inform you that semi-private is not at all private.
 The Villas’ information booklet suggests that when residents have visitors, they go to a large public lounge or to a meeting room.
 That ensures that they don’t disturb the roommate, and also gives them privacy for their discussions.
 But in fact, no one adheres to this advice: visitors often meet with the resident and ignore whoever else may be in the neighborhood.
 Therefore, I could not help hearing, and learning from, some very personal discussions.

 We have previously discussed the need for senior life planning well in advance of need.
 However, in reality many patients in a skilled nursing facility find themselves considering, or reconsidering, where and how they will live next.

 Mr. Z, whom I met, was such a patient.
 He had many conversations with his adult children and with people who wanted him to come and live at their property.
-Those who want the full monty can see Medicare’s eleven alternatives to nursing homes.
+Those who want the full monty can see Medicare’s alternatives to nursing homes.
 I will confine my discussion to Mr. Z’s options.

 Mr. Z’s Alternatives